 As mentioned, even adults lack proper financial literacy in the US.
 Consequently, it’s up to you to educate yourself.
 Get some books on financial literacy or take an online course.
 For example, Coursera has some free courses you can take.
 Understanding basic personal finance will already put you ahead of the curve.

 The old saying is correct: knowledge is power.
-If you know how to handle expenses, you’re less likely to make financial mistakes.
+Knowing how to handle expenses makes you less likely to make financial mistakes.

 Open up a Savings Account

 Savings accounts are advantageous.
-Even if you’re saving $10 per month, it’s a good start, and it prevents you from recklessly spending money.
-How does one open a savings account?
+Even if you’re saving $10 per month, it’s a good start and prevents you from recklessly spending money.
+So how does one open a savings account?
 Well, it’s straightforward.

 Go to a bank (most of which have special packages regarding minor savings accounts) and get references to the fees and requirements.
 Usually, they just ask for identification and parents/guardians’ approval if you’re under 18.
-This is where you will be keeping the money that you are going to be saving.
+This is where you will be keeping the money you will be saving.

 Of course, if you’re going to save, you need to decide how much.
 You can use a savings calculator to decide what percentage of your paycheck you should save.

 For this, refer back to the first step: keep track of your expenses.
 As per your expenses, how much money do you need out of your check, and how much can you leave for the savings account?
 Think about these factors.
 The more you can save, the better off you are.

 Get an Extra Mode of Income